This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 - Collect ISMS operational artifacts - the ISMS comprises your framework of security policies, standards, procedures, guidelines etc., and it routinely generates and uses security logs, log review reports, firewall configuration files, risk assessment reports etc. ... all of which need to be retained and managed.
 These artifacts are crucial evidence that the ISMS is operating correctly.
 You need to build up sufficient artifacts to prove to the auditors that the system is operating, stable and effective.

-- Review compliance - are you actually doing what you said you were going to do?
-ISO/IEC 27002 covers compliance with both internal requirements (corporate policies etc.) and external obligations (such as laws and industry regulations).
-The ISMS itself needs to incorporate compliance testing activities which will generate reports and corrective actions.
+- Review conformity - are you actually doing what you said you were going to do?
+ISO/IEC 27002 suggests controls for conformity with company requirements (corporate policies etc.) and compliance with mandatory obligations (such as laws and industry regulations).
+The ISMS itself should incorporate testing/assurance activities, generating reports and (where appropriate) corrective actions.

 - Undertake corrective actions - to improve the ISMS and address risks.
 The ‘management system’ part of the ISMS should result in continuous alignment between business requirements, information risks and capabilities for information security.
 As with quality management systems, the idea is to give management a means of controlling information security management processes systematically such that they can be continually monitored and improved, not least because perfect security is an unattainable goal in any real world situation.

-- Party party - seriously, getting certified marks the end of the implementation phase, a substantial milestone for the team and the organization so celebrate your success.
+- Party party - seriously, getting certified marks the end of the implementation phase, a substantial milestone for the team and the organisation so celebrate your success.
 You’ve earned it!
-More than that, your ISO/IEC 27001 compliance certificate is a valuable asset.
-The organization should be proud of what it has achieved, knowing of course that information security is never really “done” ...
+More than that, your ISO/IEC 27001 certificate is a valuable information asset.
+The organisation should be proud of what it has achieved, knowing of course that information security is never really “done” ...

 - Operate the ISMS - it should be business as usual now.
 Other things to consider as your ISMS settles becomes routine and gradually matures include (1) taking a good look at the information risks and security arrangements in place elsewhere in your business network: are your suppliers, partners and customers also certified?
 Are they certifiable?
 Do they need your encouragement?
 (2) Using and maturing your security metrics to continue identifying and making improvements.
 (3) (4) If you haven’t already done so, please join the ISO27k Forum to share your experience with others and participate in the global community.